-A prayer assembly is conducted each Monday morning at 8.40am in the Hall or Church, where one grade leads the school in prayer.
-A school assembly is held on Friday mornings for K-2 at 8:45am for Years 3-6 on Friday afternoons at 2.30pm.
+A prayer assembly is conducted each Monday afternoon at 2:30pm in the Church, where one grade leads the school in prayer.
+A school assembly is held on Friday afternoons at 2.30pm.
 Weekly awards and special reminders given at these assemblies.
 Parents are warmly invited to join us at assemblies.